mozvn/blog/_posts/2019-05-22-emblematic-group-and-mozilla-team-up-to-showcase-next-generation-of-storytelling-on-the-web.markdown

 ##### VR đối với việc sáng tạo

-> What if VR took you somewhere you didn’t necessarily know you wanted to go, but needed to see to fully comprehend?
-That’s the goal of REACH.
+> "What if VR took you somewhere you didn’t necessarily know you wanted to go, but needed to see to fully comprehend?
+That’s the goal of REACH."
 > - Nonny de la Peña

 <img src="https://ffp4g1ylyit3jdyti1hqcvtb-wpengine.netdna-ssl.com/wp-content/uploads/2019/05/77489.jpg">